beemerwt/MabiCommerce/README.md

 ### Add the big "Commerce Update"
 Mabinogi has added a whole lot to commerce since 2022.
 I plan to add the new routes (Filia, Vales, etc), the new transportation methods (Dog Sled, Camel, etc.), and new items.
 This will take a while as the routes are very lengthy, so bare with me.

+### Screen Reader
+I want to add a screen reader to the application.
+The old method of reading packets is outdated when we can just as easily take a screenshot of the window and keep track of the numbers.
+This is the most uninvasive method of keeping track of prices and will not be detected by the game.

 ### Reformat the Application
 There are quite a few UI changes that I want to make because, while it looks great in it's own right, I believe it could look better.